FeeLab/Fee-Scopes/README.md

 ## Getting Started

-Welcome to the repository on all things related to the Featherscope and Kiloscope, two light-weight head-mounted microscopes developed in the Fee lab at MIT!
+Welcome to the repository on all things related to the Featherscope and Kiloscope, two light-weight head-mounted microscopes developed in the Fee lab at MIT.
 Our intent with this repository is to give you all the information you need to build your own scopes to use in your lab.
+Please let us know if you find that any aspects of these resources could be improved!

 The microscopes described in this repository are featured in [this bioRxiv paper](https://www.biorxiv.org/content/10.1101/2021.09.03.458947v1).